Skyfighter64/Audio-Visualizer/README.md

 - `git submodule update --init`

 # Setup
-This section explains how to set up the different components needed.
+This section explains how to set up the different components needed so audio coming from different sources can be visualized while playing to speakers.
 ## CAVA
 We need to edit the cava default configuration at `~/.config/cava/config` for the visualizer displayed in the commandline when calling `cava` without any arguments.
 (This is theoretically optional, but used later for testing the ALSA config.
 Only skip if you know what you're doing)
 - open `~/.config/cava/config`